 Federal Pell Grant

-The Federal Pell Grant is considered gift-aid because it is funding that does not need to be paid back.
-The funding comes from the U.S. Department of Education and it is designed to help fund your college education!
+The Federal Pell Grant is considered gift-aid because it is funding that generally does not need to be paid back.
+The funding comes from Federal Student Aid and it is designed to help fund your college education!

-The Federal Pell Grant is a grant based on a student’s Estimated Family Contribution (EFC) provided to eligible students by the Department of Education.
-The Pell Grant, unlike a loan, generally does not have to be repaid.
-Federal Pell Grants are usually awarded only to undergraduate students who are pursuing their first bachelor’s degree.
+The Federal Pell Grant, unlike a loan, generally does not have to be repaid and is awarded only to undergraduate students who are pursuing their first bachelor’s degree.

-You should start by submitting a Free Application for Federal Student Aid (FAFSA).
-Based on the information you provide on the FAFSA you may or may not be eligible for the Pell Grant.
-You will have to fill out the FAFSA every year you’re in school in order to stay eligible for federal student aid.
+The first step is to submit a Free Application for Federal Student Aid (FAFSA) form.
+Based on the information you provide on the FAFSA form you may or may not be eligible for the Federal Pell Grant.
+You will have to fill out the FAFSA form every year you’re in school in order to stay eligible for federal student aid.

-The Pell Grant is dependent on the number of units that you are enrolled in at any given time.
-If your enrollment changes during the semester, it may impact the amount of Pell Grant you receive.
-Visit our Pell Recalculation Policy page for more detailed information.
+The Federal Pell Grant is dependent on the number of units (i.e. enrollment intensity) that you are enrolled in.
+If your enrollment changes during the semester (including dropping or withdrawing from some or all of your courses or failing some or all of your classes), the amount you are eligible to receive in the Federal Pell Grant may be impacted.
+Visit our Pell Recalculation Policy page or Withdrawal Policy page for more detailed information.

 To learn more, visit the Department of Education's Pell Grant page.